11 common email marketing mistakes (and how to avoid making them)

 This is where testing comes in.

-Using email spam words regularly in email body copy or, worse, in your subject lines can negatively impact your email marketing deliverability in two ways:
+Using email spam words regularly in email body copy or subject lines can negatively impact your email marketing deliverability in three ways:

-2. Email service providers (ESPs) will start treating you as a regular sender of spam emails (and your domain reputation will suffer).
-They’ll automatically divert future messages, even genuine ones, to spam folders and your content goes unseen.
+3. Email service providers (ESPs) may start treating you as a spammer and automatically divert future messages so your content goes unseen.

 To make your emails attractive to readers and their ESPs, take the following steps: